josdejong/mathjs/docs/datatypes/complex_numbers.md

 ## API

 A complex number is created using the function `math.complex`.
+This function
+accepts:

-This function accepts two numbers representing the real and imaginary part of the value, or a single string containing a complex value in the form `a + bi` where `a` and `b` respectively represent the real and imaginary part of the complex number.
+- two numbers representing the real and imaginary part of the value,
+- a single string containing a complex value in the form `a + bi` where `a` and `b` respectively represent the real and imaginary part of the complex number.
+- an object with either properties `re` and `im` for the real and imaginary part of the value, or two properties `r` and `phi` containing the polar coordinates of a complex value.
 The function returns a `Complex` object.

 Syntax: